anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 		- `X_test.txt`: Test features, each line is composed 561-feature vector with time and frequency domain variables.

+		- `features_info.txt`: Shows information about the variables used on the feature vector.

+		- `features.txt`: includes list of all 561 features

 - `y_train.txt`: train activity labels, Its range is from 1 to 6

 - `y_test.txt`: test activity labels, Its range is from 1 to 6

 - `subject_train.txt`: training subject identifiers, Its range is from 1 to 30

 - `subject_test.txt`: testing subject identifiers, Its range is from 1 to 30

-		- `features_info.txt`: Shows information about the variables used on the feature vector.

-		- `features.txt`: includes list of all 561 features
+- `activity_labels.txt`:

-`README.md`:
+- `README.md`:

 **Licence:**

 Use of this dataset in publications must be acknowledged by referencing the following publication [1]:

-[1]: `Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+[1]- `Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.`

 **Note:** This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.